aws-samples/the-aws-step-functions-workshop/content/module-13/step-5/index.en.md

 ## Pricing Comparison

-Moving the 4 Lambda task steps from our Standard Workflow and replacing them with one call to a nested Express Workflow eliminates 3 steps from each state machine execution.
+Moving the four Lambda task steps from our Standard Workflow and replacing them with one nested Express workflow execution step eliminates three steps from each state machine execution.

 Let’s say you ran the original Standard Workflow 1,000 times in the N. Virginia region.
 You would be charged for 3,000 more state transitions than the modified workflow.